-VI.
-ENRICHED PROPERTY SERVICES
+V. ENRICHED PROPERTY SERVICES

-Applicants may only claim points for either A or B.
+Applicants may only claim points for either A or B. All Applicants are eligible to claim points for C.

 A. Education Outcomes

 DCA will award three (3) points to Family Applicants presenting an innovative and replicable program that addresses barriers to tenants' educational attainment and improves tenants' educational outcomes.